top of page

 My Brand Picks

-I use M. Graham and Gamblin interchangeably.
-They are both American brands that are pro-environment and eco-friendly, which is of prime importance to me.
+I use M. Graham and Gamblin interchangeably, although I do have a few Rembrandt.
+Both Graham and Gamblin are American brands that are pro-environment and eco-friendly, which is of prime importance to me.
 I slightly prefer M. Graham's paint but don't love their packaging.
 The tube opening is so large I always squeeze out way more paint than necessary.
 I highly recommend either brand as a good starting point for beginners and professionals alike.

 Student vs Professional Grade